john2408/network_analysis_rust/README.md

-# Movie Dataset Network Analysis
+# Movie Dataset Network Analysis using Rust

 Network analysis of the IMDB movie dataset.
 The "Top 1000 IMDb Movies Dataset" is a comprehensive collection that presents the most celebrated and beloved movies, as rated and ranked by IMDb users.